Features

 Duplicate (ppal-duplicate)

-- Copy tracks, scenes, or clips
+- Copy tracks, scenes, clips, or devices

-- Create multiple copies at once (placed sequentially)
+- Create multiple copies at once

 Delete (ppal-delete)

-- Remove tracks, scenes, or clips
+- Remove tracks, return tracks, scenes, clips, or devices

 - Bulk delete multiple objects